ferrobrew/exvr/README.md

     - Figure out how to remap skeletons between characters of different sizes
     - Apply IK data to local character
     - Consider using handtracking data if available?
+        ^- can we do this as our primary option? ballsy, but building around it would create some very interesting challenges...

 - (Character IK) Multiplayer
     - Enet probably?
     - Set up "servers" for each realm
         - Could be virtual servers
     - Find out how the game authenticates and use its login token to log into our server
+        - Perhaps Oauth?
+Is that something we can get in on without accepting a user credential or equivalent?
     - send IK data to the server
     - broadcast IK data to everyone else
     - apply IK data locally